Article mis à jour le / Post updated on 12/05/2022.

-If I had written this article about my visit to Minneapolis earlier and not two years after it happened, I would have bragged about how human, modern, progressive Minnesota’s largest city is.
-Sadly, the city was put on the media scene for other reasons with the death of George Floyd in May 2020.
+If I had written this article about my visit and the things to see in Minneapolis earlier and not two years after it happened, I would have said about how human, modern, progressive Minnesota’s largest city is.
+Sadly, Minneapolis was put on the media scene for other reasons, with the death of George Floyd in May 2020.

 This trip to Minneapolis happened in March 2019.